Last updated July 5th, 2021.

 Quite frankly, covering every Tokyo neighborhood in a single article wouldn’t be possible.
 Our guide is about buying property in Japan, not just Tokyo, and you could fill multiple books with information on a city of Tokyo’s scale.

-If we wrote everything we could about Tokyo, there wouldn’t be any time left to cover Japan’s other real estate markets!
+If we wrote everything we could about Tokyo, there simply would not be any time left to cover Japan’s other real estate markets.

 You will find an overview of Tokyo divided into four sections below.
-Shinjuku, Shibuya, Minato, and Chiyoda are historically considered Tokyo’s central wards – and they’re collectively the first section in our guide.
+Shibuya, Minato, and Chiyoda are historically considered the city’s central wards.
+Together, they comprise central Tokyo which is the first section in our guide.

 Yokohama is also included here, despite technically being its own city and not part of Tokyo proper.
 It is, after all, mostly swallowed up by its larger neighbor’s dense urban sprawl.
-Yokohama is closer to Tokyo’s central core than Narita Airport is!
+Yokohama is closer to Tokyo’s CBD than Narita Airport is!

 Here’s the good news about owning property right in the center of Tokyo: whether it’s commercial, residential or otherwise, you probably won’t suffer from any lack of demand.

-Japan’s overall population decline is a non-issue for real estate in prime, highly sought-after neighborhoods with limited supply.
-Places like Shinjuku and Chiyoda, the latter which includes Roppongi Hills (the “Beverly Hills” of Tokyo) won’t ever have a shortage of tenants.
+Japan’s overall population decline is a non-issue for real estate in prime, sought-after neighborhoods with limited supply.
+Places like Shibuya and Chiyoda, the latter which includes Roppongi Hills (the “Beverly Hills” of Tokyo) won’t ever have a shortage of tenants.

 The bad news?
 Rental yields for luxury property in central Tokyo are low, and you’ll pay well above US$10,000 per square meter.

-I would argue that buying property in central Tokyo, while maybe a nice “trophy asset”, is absolutely not an optimal investment.
+I would argue that buying property in Tokyo’s central business district, while maybe a nice “trophy asset”, is absolutely not an optimal investment.
 You might consider looking toward Tokyo’s outer wards, which are often merely a ten-minute commute to the city center.

 Nakano / Suginami / Western Wards

-Tokyo’s western wards might be a good place to purchase real estate if you’re seeking a combo of reasonable prices and a central location.
+Tokyo’s western wards are a good place to purchase real estate if you’re seeking a combo of reasonable prices and a central location.

-Nakano, for example, is a very central location.
+Nakano, for example, is a prime area by any definition.
 It’s only around 10 minutes to Shinjuku via subway.
-Nonetheless, property are about half the price of what you’ll pay in Tokyo’s inner wards.
+Nonetheless, property values in Nakano are about half the price of what you’ll pay in Tokyo’s inner wards.